living wills and trusts living wills and trusts

 Asset Management

 Trusts provide a versatile mechanism for asset management.
-They allow for the precise allocation and distribution of assets, tailored to specific needs.
+They allow for the precise allocation and distribution of assets tailored to specific needs.
 Designating a trustee ensures assets are managed according to the grantor’s terms.
 For example, specific disbursements for minors or special needs individuals can be arranged.
 Trusts can also accommodate conditions for distributions, such as age milestones or educational achievements, ensuring beneficiaries use the assets as intended.

 Probate Avoidance

 One of the most compelling benefits of trusts is avoiding probate.
 Probate can be a lengthy, costly process, often taking months or even years to resolve.
 Trusts bypass this process, allowing for the immediate transfer of assets following the grantor’s death.
 This ensures beneficiaries can access their inheritance quickly, without the delays and expenses associated with probate court.
-Additionally, avoiding probate keeps estate matters private, as probate proceedings are public record.
+Additionally, avoiding probate keeps estate matters private, as probate proceedings are public records.

 Continuity